dadi/docs/docs/cdn.md

 Version 1.0.0 of CDN introduced this URL format for specifying parameters.
 You only need to supply the parameters you need to use, specifying as many or as few as you want.

 > **Note:** The differentiation between the Path and Querystring URL schemes is the inclusion of a querystring (i.e. everything following the `?` in the URL).
-If you need to serve an image in it's original, unmodified state, add a dummy querystring to the request to tell CDN you're using the Querystring URL scheme.
+If you need to serve an image in it's original, unmodified state, add a dummy querystring to the request to tell CDN you're using the Querystring URL Scheme.
 For example: `https://cdn.somedomain.tech/cars/aston-martin.jpg?v2`

 ##### Serving Images via the Querystring URL Scheme